 History of Malvern Manor

 The hotel passed hands several times over the years until it was converted into a nursing home in the 1950s.
-During this period, the building was updated to accommodate nursing home residents, and additional housing, now referred to as the nursing home wing, was added.
+During this period, the building was updated to accommodate nursing home residents.
+A section, now referred to as the nursing home wing, was added.
 As the interior transformed, the building took on a more medical atmosphere, much different from the days of being a hotel.
 The nursing facility officially opened in 1956.
 Unfortunately, in the 1970s, the state of Iowa stepped in and closed the facility due to inadequate hallway dimensions for transporting beds.
 After being shut down, a staff member named Geraldine took over and converted the building into a care facility for the mentally disabled.
 Geraldine loved the place so much that she lived in a trailer behind the building.
 They housed people with varying ailments and disabilities such as down syndrome, alcoholism, multiple personality disorder, schizophrenia, and even murderers.
 In the mid-to-late 90s, at the age of 87, Geraldine was forced to retire by the state of Iowa.

 In 2005, the facility was officially closed due to neglect and abuse.